DiGierre/DSMR_reader_schematic_PCB/README.md

 For code to run on the wemos D1 mini ESP8266 I'll refer you to the following links:

-[ESPhome  CustomP1UartComponent ](https://github.com/nldroid/CustomP1UartComponent "CustomP1UartComponent by nldroid") by nldroid.
-This uses the [ESPhome] (https://esphome.io/index.html) framework.
+[CustomP1UartComponent](https://github.com/nldroid/CustomP1UartComponent "CustomP1UartComponent by nldroid") by nldroid.
+This uses the [ESPhome](https://esphome.io/index.html) framework.
 I have not tested this yet myself but likely will in the near future, as I am planning to start using more ESPhome and also want to combine this firmware with the pulse reader fo the water meter.
+Note you will need to change the pin for the data request to D7 - the CustomP1UartComponent is using D5.

+Another build for P1 smart meter readings is from (this](https://willem.aandewiel.nl/index.php/2019/04/09/dsmr-logger-v4-slimme-meter-uitlezer/) site from Willem Aandewiel (warning: Dutch only). the code and more is also on his [Github]{https://github.com/mrWheel/DSMRloggerWS)